lcaballero/psha/readme.md

 # Introduction [![Build Status](https://travis-ci.org/lcaballero/psha.svg?branch=master)](https://travis-ci.org/)

 Psha is an in memory cache for JavaScript (well Node.js in particular).
-Pronounced, as if by a kung-fu panda, "Ppppssshhaaaaa-aaa".
+Pronounced, as if by a kung-fu panda, "PpppssshhAaaaa-Aaa".
 Simplified for use in a require() call to just: `Psha` (no guessing as to number for each of the letters).

+Psha is smart about how it issues update() calls.
+For instance, if a client were to issue requests for items that had int IDs in this order `[1,2,3]` then `[4,5,6]`, followed by `[3,4]` it would only issue update calls to fill the first two requests and then use the results to fill the third since `[3,4]` is a subset of both the first and second update calls.

 ## Installation

-TODO:
 ```
-%> npm install [todo]
+%> npm install psha --save
 ```